 We’d wild-camped the night before with many other vans in a car park in the village, only noticing in the morning light the ‘No Overnight Camping’ sign.
 Nobody else seemed to have seen it either.

 Driving north on the A82, we soon reached Inverness.
 This is usually the starting point of the now famous North Coast 500 route.
 However, our plan was to head south-east from here, so we made our way along the A9 toward the Cairngorms.

 We cut across country toward Speybridge then joined the A939 to Tomintoul.
 This is a place Hobo Trudi’s parents had visited way back in the 1970s and we were keen to retrace their steps through this area, renowned for its wilderness – and whisky!

-Little did we know that the Cairngorms are actually the highest mountain massif in the British Isles, with Ben Macdui (at 4,296 ft) second only to Ben Nevis in height.
+Little did we know that the Cairngorms is the highest mountain massif in the British Isles, with Ben Macdui (at 4,296 ft) second only to Ben Nevis in height.

 Wild camping in the Cairngorms National Park

 It was about here that we started wondering where to wild camp for the night.
 We’d looked for a couple of spots a bit earlier around Tomintoul, close to woodlands, but they didn’t feel quite right.

 That’s one of the things about wild camping; you can spend hours driving about, looking for the best spot.
 If you’re not careful, daylight passes and you’re left looking for a safe place in the dark.
 Not ideal.